 Fine-grain control over how the downstream CDN delivers content on behalf of the upstream CDN is also possible.
-For example, by including the X-Forwarded-For HTTP header with the conditional GET request, the downstream CDN can report the end-user's IP address to the upstream CDN, giving it an opportunity to control whether the downstream CDN should serve the content to this particular end-user.
-The upstream CDN would communicate its directive through its response to the conditional GET.
-The downstream CDN can cache information for a period of time specified by the upstream CDN, thereby reducing control overhead.
+For example, by including the Forwarded HTTP header [I-D.ietf-appsawg-http-forwarded] with the conditional GET request, the downstream CDN can report the end-user's IP address to the upstream CDN, giving it an opportunity to control whether the downstream CDN should serve the content to this particular end-user.
+The upstream CDN would communicate its directive through its response to the conditional GET. downstream CDN can cache information for a period of time specified by the upstream CDN, thereby reducing control overhead, but then preventing per-request control during the corresponding caching period.

 All of these in-band techniques serve to illustrate that uCDNs have the option of enforcing some of their access control policies themselves (at the expense of increased inter-CDN signaling load), rather than delegating enforcement to dCDNs using the Metadata Interface.
-As a consequence, the Metadata Interface should provide a means for the uCDN to express its desire to retain enforcement for itself.
-For example, this might be done by including a "check with me" flag in the metadata associated with certain content.
+As a consequence, the Metadata Interface could provide a means for the uCDN to express its desire to retain enforcement for itself.
+For example, this might be done by including a "check with me" flag in the metadata associated with certain content. realization of such in-band techniques over the various inter-CDN acquisition protocols (e.g., HTTP) requires further investigation and may require small extensions or semantic changes to the acquisition protocol.